Rescorla Centre

 All welcome.

-The group is an informal conversation group that meets on Mondays at 10am, however some knowledge of the language would be useful in order to join in.
+The group is an informal conversation group that meets on Mondays at Wheal Martyn at 10:30am, however some knowledge of the language would be useful in order to join in.
 The group is run by Kim Hopewell who is our Cornish Language Officer.

 If you would like to join please get in touch with Tracy on 07761443733.